Here’s everything you need to know about how to hire the best 3D designer for your needs.

 You have rummaged through the vast collections of 3D files at Thingiverse, but nothing meets your standards?
 You simply want to 3D print a coffee mug that has your name carved deep into the ceramic?
 Need a home design in 3D?
 And how much does 3D design cost?

 Or maybe you own a small business and need a life size prototype to discuss with your team – but you can’t do it yourself?
-In that case, you need to find a 3D designer who can turn your idea into a 3D printable file.
+In that case, you need to hire a 3D designer who can turn your idea into a 3D printable file.

 There are basically two choices.
-First, we will show you how to find a 3D designer the old fashioned way: reviewing portfolios, negotiating terms and provisioning against potential legal problems.
+First, we will show you how to hire a 3D designer the old fashioned way: reviewing portfolios, negotiating terms and provisioning against potential legal problems.
 The second possibility involves freelance marketplaces which have become extremely popular over the last decade.
 While the legal details are similar, the process by which a qualified 3D designer can be found is vastly different.

 If you want to jump ahead, click here to go right to the topic that interests you most.